Why do all Christian Louboutins have signature red soles?

 In similar fashion and true TSP style, we were drawn to the classic, polished beauty of Ironmonger.

-An elegant Edwardian warehouse – at the heart of Old Street’s tech and fashion district – currently home to Christian Louboutin Headquarters.
+An elegant Edwardian warehouse – at the heart of Old Street’s tech and fashion district – formerly home to Christian Louboutin Headquarters.

 The building, a tastefully converted warehouse, benefits from light, space, and volume, as well as outdoor areas.
 It is arranged over lower, ground, and four upper floors, providing 9,519 sq. ft. of prime city fringe commercial space.